pmaheshwari2301/Movie-Recommendation-System/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API.

+Here is the demonstration video of my project :-  https://youtu.be/8AKProye194

 ## How to get the API key?

 Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
 If you are asked for the website URL, just give "NA" if you don't have one.
 You will see the API key in your `API` sidebar once your request is approved.